mmokko/system-cert-store-test/README.md

 ## Options

 ### Node OpenSSL variables
 Node has an option to use OpenSSL CA: --use-openssl-ca, but OpenSSL by default doesn't use system cert store.
+There will be a support for it in OpenSSL 3.2, but the feature will be behind an environment flag.

 Node has also an option: https://nodejs.org/docs/latest-v18.x/api/cli.html#--openssl-configfile, where the OpenSSL configuration can be provided: https://www.openssl.org/docs/man3.0/man5/config.html

+The --openssl-config runtime flag or environment variable OPENSSL_CONF, doesn't seem to take the config into use.
+There is an added OpenSSL config in the repo, openssl-unsafe.config, that sets max tls version to 1.1, which should be rejected.
+But connections are still working.
+Run: `yarn unsafe` to test.
+So far haven't found a way to get node18 to use this config and the documentation doesn't state that anything else is required.

 #### Example OpenSSL configuration (made by openAI)
 ```